marcusgia2505/classsExGameInstructions/docs/Run.rst

 Lecturer device
 ----------------
 The lecturer conducting a session needs a device with a big screen (e.g. laptop, tablet) with a browser and internet connection.
 The screen of the lecturers device should be visible for all participants (e.g. via a classroom projector).
-The lecturer should connect via a stable internet connection (e.g. LAN) if possible.

 .. note:: Make sure you have a stable internet connection as a lecturer.
 The best option is with a cable.
 It is best not to use the same connection (e.g. wifi) as the participants in case the network slows down.